elliot-jennings/pep_ood_challenge/Readme.md

 2. Set up the project locally, bundle install and open up the challenge in atom.

-3. Read the rest of this Readme and inspect it's files, then fill in the 'My Solution' section with information on how you intend to approach the challenge.
+3. Read the rest of this Readme and inspect all the project files.

 4. The ```player_selector.rb``` file will be your main ruby program.
 Before you attempt the challenge, make sure you run the program once to randomly populate the ```transfer_targets.json``` file with data you will use in this challenge.